jimmoffitt/developer_advocate.blog/introToTweetJSON.md

 ## Tweet Data Dictionaries

-What is a data dictionary, how are they helpful?
-What information do they give me?

-The following documentation provides *Data Dictionaries* for fundamental Twitter objects that make up a Tweet.
+Whatever your Twitter use case, understanding what these JSON-encoded Tweet objects and attributes _represent_ is critical to successfully finding your data signals of interest.
+To help in that effort, there are a set of *Data Dictionaries* for fundamental Twitter objects that make up a Tweet.
 These fundamental objects include the Tweet (*parent*) object itself, along with several *child* objects, such as user, entities, and extended entities objects.

 These objects have a hierachry which informs the layout of these Data Dictionaries:
 + [Tweet](http://support.gnip.com/sources/twitter/dictionaries/tweet_json.html) - Also referred to as a 'Status' object, has many 'root-level' attributes, _parent_ of other objects.